aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/resizing-with-resize-type-enumeration/_index.md

 ## Step 3: Save the Resized Image

 After resizing, save the image with the specified dimensions and the chosen resize type.
-Here, we save it as a JPEG file:
+Here, we also demonstrate **convert psd to jpeg** by saving the result as a JPEG file:

 ```java
 String destName = dataDir + "ResizingwithResizeTypeEnumeration_out.jpg";
 image.save(destName, new JpegOptions());
 ```

 And there you have it!
-You've successfully resized an image using the Resize Type Enumeration in Aspose.PSD for Java.
+You've successfully resized an image using the Resize Type Enumeration in Aspose.PSD for Java and saved it as a JPEG.

-In conclusion, Aspose.PSD for Java provides a robust platform for image manipulation, and the Resize Type Enumeration adds a layer of flexibility to this process.
-Whether you're working on a small project or a large-scale application, mastering these steps will empower you to handle image resizing seamlessly.
+## Why use Resize Type Enumeration?

+The Resize Type Enumeration gives you fine‑grained control over the resampling algorithm, allowing you to balance speed and quality.
+For most applications, `LanczosResample` offers a great trade‑off, delivering sharp results without a heavy performance penalty.

+## Common Issues and Solutions

+- **Image appears blurry after resize** – Try a different `ResizeType` such as `Bicubic` or `NearestNeighbour` to see which yields the best visual result for your specific image.
+- **OutOfMemoryError on large PSD files** – Process the image in smaller chunks or increase the JVM heap size (`-Xmx` flag).

 ## FAQ's